State Tax Refund

 State law requires that the Comptroller adopt rules on this process for these state refunds.
 The Comptroller adopted Rule Section 9.105, Tax Refund for Economic Development, to implement this process.

 To be eligible for a refund, a property owner must have established a new business in a reinvestment zone, or expanded or modernized an existing business located in the zone.
-The city or county must have granted a tax abatement for the owner’s property, but not the school district.
+The city or county, but not the school district, must have granted a tax abatement for the owner’s property.

 The property owner is barred from a refund if the company has agreed to an in-lieu-of-taxes payment—including a gift, grant, donation or provision of in-kind services—to the city or county, if the payment exceeds $5,000 in value.